A history of Autism diagnostic criteria

-The criteria clinicians use to diagnose an individual with Autism, amongst other psychiatric conditions, comes from a collection of guidelines called the Diagnostics and Statistics Manual (DSM).
-Prior to 2013, the 4th edition of the DSM (DSM-4) was used for diagnostic purposes.
+Clinicians use criteria from a collection of guidelines called the Diagnostic and Statistical Manual of Mental Disorders (DSM) to diagnose individuals with autism, among other psychiatric conditions.
+Before 2013, the 4th edition of the DSM (DSM-4) was used.

-When the 5th edition of the DSM (DSM-5) was published, there were a couple of changes made based on new research and clinical recommendations, which changed the way that some conditions were diagnosed and classified.
+When the 5th edition of the DSM (DSM-5) was published, some diagnostic and classification changes were made to some conditions based on new research and clinical recommendations.
 Autism was one of these conditions.

-This article will explore how Autism used to be classified, and how it is classified today.
+This article explores how Autism used to be classified, and is classified today.

 How the DSM-4 classified Autism